top of page

 First Sketches

 Initial brainstorming of the main features - camera, gallery, AR viewing, and sharing options.
-At this stage, the app focused much more on users taking and organizing their own photos.

-teach users to capture at the right angles and rotate correctly to take quality 360 photos? (considering how bad we are at taking panoramas)
+Designing for this relatively new image format is a challenge - how can we teach users to capture at the right angles and rotate correctly to take quality 360° photos?

 Wireframes